I Look to You (song): Duet version with R. Kelly

 The song was later re-recorded as a duet between Houston and R. Kelly and was released as a single on September 25, 2012, seven months after Houston's death.
 This version marks Houston's final single, and third posthumous release.
 One day before the release, a sneak peek of this version debuted on Ryan Seacrest's website.
 The duet version of the song was released from and to promote Houston's posthumous compilation album I Will Always Love You: The Best of Whitney Houston.
 The song was released as the first and only single from the compilation by RCA Records.

+It entered and peaked at number 90 on the Hot R&B/Hip-Hop Songs chart for the week of October 13, 2012, becoming Houston's second posthumous hit and her 46th career entry.
+It reached a peak of 29 on the Adult R&B Songs chart, staying on the chart for 13 weeks, while entering number one on the Gospel Digital Song Sales chart.